michaelbarker/quant2/project2-01.markdown

  - So if you ever need to remember the `testparm` command, just look at: `help test`.

-2.5
+2.7 Encode String Variables
  - Examine the existing categorical variable, `sector_name`.
-Suppose we want to run a regression of total revenue on the dummy variables for each sector.
+ - Suppose we want to run a regression of total revenue on the dummy variables for each sector.
- - Try regressing `TOTAL_REVENUE_ALL` on the categories of `sector_name` using factor variable notation (i.).
+ - Try regressing `TOTAL_REVENUE_ALL` on the categories of `sector_name` using factor variable notation (i.sector_name).
  - You should receive an error, because `sector_name` is a string variable.
  - The i. notation can only be used with numeric variables.
  - This is a very common problem when transfering data from Excel to Stata.